abuna1985/coding-journal-2023/README.md

 # coding-journal-2023

 This is my coding journal for the year 2023.
+If you need to search for something specific, use `crtl + f` and enter the term in the search bar.

 ## Table of Contents